tagtwp/documentation-starter/docs/installation.md

 ```

 ::: warning ⚠️ Caution!!
-This only needs to be done once, when you install Coolify for the first time.
-If you do it after Coolify has been first started, it will break your installation.
+This only needs to be done once, when you install Starter for the first time.
+If you do it after Starter has been first started, it will break your installation.

 Make sure you save the values somewhere that are stored in the .env file.
-If you lose them, you will lose access to your Coolify installation and all your data.
+If you lose them, you will lose access to your Starter installation and all your data.
 :::

 #### 6. Create Docker Network